TaitoUnited/full-stack-template/DEVELOPMENT.md

 > It's common that idle applications are run down to save resources on non-production environments.
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

-## Automated tests

-> HINT: You should not test implementation in your test scripts.
-Instead, you should always find some kind 'public API' that is designed not to change very often, and you should test behaviour of that API.
-Here public API can be provided by class, module, library, service or UI, for example.
-This way you can make changes to the underlying implementation, and the existing tests protect you from breaking anything.

-### Unit tests

-All unit tests are run automatically during build (see the `Dockerfile.build` files).
-You can use any test tools that have been installed as development dependency inside the container.
-If the test tools generate reports, they should be placed at the `/service/test/reports` (`./test/reports`) directory inside the container.
-You can run unit tests manually with the `taito unit` command (see help with `taito unit -h`).

-### Integration and end-to-end tests

-All integration and end-to-end test suites are run automatically after application has been deployed to dev environment.
-You can use any test tools that have been installed as development dependency inside the `builder` container (see `Dockerfile.build`).
-You can specify your environment specific test settings in `taito-config.sh` using `test_` as prefix.
-You can access database in your tests as database proxy is run automatically in background (see `docker-compose-test.yaml`).
-If the test tools generate reports, screenshots or videos, they should be placed at the `/service/test/reports`, `/service/test/screenshots` and `/service/test/videos` directories.

-Tests are grouped in test suites (see the `test-suites` files).
-All test suites can be kept independent by cleaning up data before each test suite execution by running `taito init --clean`.
-You can enable data cleaning in `taito-config.sh` with the `ci_exec_test_init` setting, but you should use it for dev environment only.

-You can run integration and end-to-end tests manually with the `taito test[:TARGET][:ENV] [SUITE] [TEST]` command, for example `taito test:server:dev`.
-When executing tests manually, the development container (`Dockerfile`) is used for executing the tests.

-> Once you have implemented your first integration or e2e test, enable the CI test execution by setting `ci_exec_test=true` for dev environment.

 ## Code structure

 Project specific conventions are defined in [README.md](README.md#conventions).
 See [software design](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/b-software-design.md) appendix of the [Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some tips on how to design a modular directory structure.